Global Trends 2025

 Terrorism, proliferation, and conflict will remain key concerns even as resource issues move up on the international agenda.
 Terrorism is unlikely to disappear by 2025, but its appeal could diminish if economic growth continues and youth unemployment is mitigated in the Middle East.
 In the absence of employment opportunities and legal means for political expression, conditions will be ripe for disaffection and growing radicalism.

 We believe ideological conflicts akin to the Cold War are unlikely to take root in a world in which most states will be preoccupied with the pragmatic challenges of globalization and shifting global power alignments.
-The force of ideology is likely to be strongest in the Muslim world — particularly the Arab core.
+The force of ideology is likely to be strongest in the Muslim world.

 The risk of nuclear weapon use over the next 20 years, although remaining very low, is likely to be greater than it is today as a result of several converging trends.
 The spread of nuclear technologies and expertise is generating concerns about the potential emergence of new nuclear weapon states and the acquisition of nuclear materials by terrorist groups.